What is AuDHD Sensory Processing? (The Internal vs. External Conflict)

 The ‘Sensory Hangover’ Explained

-Users in the neurodivergent community report waking up the day after a high-stimulation event—like a concert, a day in a bright office, or even a long Zoom call—with flu-like symptoms.
-These can include:
+Many neurodivergent community members report waking up the day after a high-stimulation event, like a concert, a day in a bright office, or even a long Zoom call, with flu-like symptoms:

-In the gloomy, low-light months of the Pacific Northwest, these hangovers can be exacerbated by Vitamin D deficiency and the pressure to “power through” despite the body screaming for rest.
+In the gloomy, low-light months of the Pacific Northwest, these hangovers can worsen due to Vitamin D deficiency and the pressure to “power through.”
 Recognizing these physical signs as valid neurological responses, rather than laziness or illness, is the first step toward recovery.

 The 8th Sense: When You Can’t Feel Your Own Body (Interoception)

 For many AuDHDers, interoceptive signals are either too loud or completely silent.
-You might feel the seam of your sock as an agonizing spike of pain (hypersensitivity), yet completely miss the signal that your bladder is full until it is an emergency (hyposensitivity).
+You might feel the seam of your sock as an agonizing spike of pain (hypersensitivity).
+Yet you might completely miss the signal that your bladder is full until it is an emergency (hyposensitivity).

 Why You Forget to Eat and Drink During Hyperfocus